Tony Devenish

-Anthony Stuart Devenish (born 31 March 1968) is a British politician serving as the member of the London Assembly for West Central since 2016.
+Anthony Stuart Devenish (born 31 March 1968) is a British politician who served as the member of the London Assembly for West Central between 2016 and 2024.
 A member of the Conservative Party, he is also a councillor on Westminster City Council, representing the Knightsbridge and Belgravia ward.
+Devenish is a member of the Conservative Friends of Israel group.

 Early life and career

 Devenish was born in London in 1968.
+Graduated from Coventry Polytechnic with BA (Hons) Degree in Modern Studies, former member of the Federation of Conservative Students.
 Prior to his political career, he worked in infrastructure and property, with roles at Rolls-Royce from 1990 to 1997 (where he was one of the youngest overseas managers for the company), Kvaerner (1998–99) and Thames Water (1999–2004).
 He latterly worked for Veolia (2004–12).

 Political career

 Devenish was first elected to Westminster City Council in 2006, being re-elected in 2010, 2014, 2018 and 2022.
 He represents a ward centred on the affluent areas of Knightsbridge and Belgravia, which can be considered a safe seat for his party, the Conservatives.

 He stood as the Conservative candidate in Houghton and Washington East, a safe seat for the Labour Party, at both the 2001 and 2005 general elections.
 Devenish came second in 2001, and third in 2005.